log2timeline/l2tdocs/process/l2tbinaries.md

 l2tbinaries comes with 3 branches:

 * testing; track intended for testing changes to binary packages;
-* dev; development track intended for the development release of plaso and automated testing on Travis-CI and AppVeyor;
+* dev; development track intended for the development release of Plaso and automated testing on GitHub and AppVeyor;
 * master; stable track intended for the latest release of plaso.